AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <p class="note">
-It is <strong>recommended</strong> to backup your Home Menu title as you'll be able to restore the Home Menu title if a custom Home Menu title is installed with the CIA file.
+It is <strong>recommended</strong> to backup your Home Menu title as you'll be able to restore the Home Menu title if the custom Home Menu title is installed with the CIA file.
 </p>

 1. Launch GodMode9.